AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 The Transaction class has the following key methods.

 - *parseTransaction*: Parses the user input to extract lender and borrowers, then adds them to the transaction.
-- *addBorrower*: Adds a borrower to the transaction.
-- *toStorageString*: Converts the transaction to a string format for storage.
 - *editTransaction*: Edits the transaction based on new user input.
 - *deleteMember*: Deletes a member from the transaction and returns true if transaction needs to be removed.

 The TransactionList class has the following key methods.

 - *addTransaction*: Adds a new transaction to the list based on user input.
-- remove: Removes a transaction from the list based on the index.
+- *remove*: Removes a transaction from the list based on the index.
 - *clear*: Clears all transactions from the list.
-- findLender: Finds all transactions where a specified member is the lender.
+- *findLender*: Finds all transactions where a specified member is the lender.
-- findBorrower: Finds all transactions where a specified member is a borrower.
+- *findBorrower*: Finds all transactions where a specified member is a borrower.
 - *findTransactions*: Finds a transaction based on member name.
 - *filterTransactionsEqualToDateTime*: Filters transactions based on the specified date and time.
 - *filterTransactionsBeforeDateTime*: Filters transactions before the specified date and time.